Central Texas Child Abuse Charges

 An injury to a child offense can result in a state jail felony conviction, which is punishable by a jail sentence ranging from 180 days to two years and/or a fine up to $10,000, if the alleged offender acted with criminal negligence.

-Contact Law Office of Michael J. Price today for a consultation about your child abuse charges throughout Williamson County in Texas.
+Contact Law Office of Price & Wiggins, P.C. today for a consultation about your child abuse charges throughout Williamson County in Texas.
 Michael J. Price is an experienced Georgetown criminal defense lawyer who will make every effort to fight the allegations against you.

-Contact Law Office of Michael J. Price at (512) 354-1880 or complete an online contact form for a consultation about your child abuse allegations throughout Williamson County and Bell County in Texas.
+Contact Law Office of Price & Wiggins, P.C. at (512) 354-1880 or complete an online contact form for a consultation about your child abuse allegations throughout Williamson County and Bell County in Texas.